choojs/nanocomponent/README.md

 element exists on the DOM, subsequent calls to `render` will return an empty element with a `.isSameNode()` method on it which can be used as a caching hint for HTML diffing trees.

+## FAQ
+### Why'd you build this package?
+I've been building web stuff for a while now, and have seen a fair share of frameworks become popular, take over developer mindshare and then disappear again a few years later.
+With each framework iteration the basic libraries tend to be rewritten from scratch: form validation, modals, infinite scolls, charts.
+The list is long.

+I think it'd be cool if we could create generic JS components that work natively with any JS framework through slim bindings.
+This would encourage reusability between frameworks, which means it becomes easier to pick up different frameworks (no need to relearn the ecosystem) and bring new frameworks to maturity (less new code to implement).

+### This sounds a lot like WebComponents, how is this different?
+WebComponents are a specification by the W3C that's been in the works for a while now.
+Certain parts have been put on hold by browser vendors until kinks are ironed out, and the some of the available parts are not widely adopted - or at least not the way they were meant to be used.

+When people talk about WebComponents they usually refer to the Custom Elements specification.
+This spec allows you to create new HTML tags and provides you with a set of lifecycle events.
+The `onload` / `onunload` / `render` / `onupdate` events are indeed quite similar to Nanocomponent.
+The biggest difference however, is the way in which elements are registered.
+Custom Elements are globally scoped in the browser and must have unique names.
+Nanocomponent is a plain JS function and will not run into namespacing issues.
+It's quite feasible to wrap a Nanocomponent instance to create a Webcomponent.
+The other way around is harder.
+Nanocomponent also exposes more events.

+### I read somewhere that Nanocomponent uses some of the same techniques as React Fiber / React Stack.
+Could you talk some more about this?
+Sure!
+React Fiber (or React Stack, I'm not sure what name they're ending up with) is using the same APIs under the hood as Nanocomponent, but approaches it from the other side of the spectrum.

+Nanocomponent is intended to create individual components that can run in any framework and have tight control over their performance.
+React Fiber is a framework where the whole render tree is optimized on each loop.
+Nanocomponent operates on the component layer, React Fiber at the framework layer.

+This doesn't mean that either one is "better" - every abstraction carries overhead, and different situations require different solutions.
+I think it's great performance is being tackled from multiple sides of the spectrum.

+### What do you mean by "Nanocomponent works with any framework"?
+Nanocomponent returns DOM elements that work in any framework that knows how to render raw DOM nodes.
+This includes pretty much every popular framework and compile-to-js language.
+Because the lifecycle events are self-encapsulated and we don't expose globals this means Nanocomponent doesn't have any problems running inside any other framework.
+I think Nanocomponent is quite similar in browser framework land to how C / CPP packages operate

+### I don't believe in silver bullets, tell me about the tradeoffs
+All abstractions in JS come with a cost.
+Luckily the cost of Nanomorph is fairly low (4kb, CPU and memory seem to be cool - haven't noticed any significant repaint costs or anything), but it should not be neglected.
+Measure and inform yourself.

+Nanomorph relies on fairly new DOM APIs to do what it does.
+If you're running
+v. old browsers this package won't help you - we're sorry.
+As long as `window.MutationObserver` is available we should be good; the others are optimizations on top.
+These are the fancy APIs we're using:
+- `window.MutationObserver`
+- `window.IntersectionObserver`
+- `window.requestAnimationFrame`
+- `window.requestIdleCallback`

+Third of all this package is optimized for an environment that supports `require()`.
+I believe in iterating on proven ideas, and given the stability of `require()` and the tooling & community around it I'm betting that it'll stick around for a while.

+Some frameworks (like React Fiber / React Stack) might have some cool optimizations that allow super fine grained control over each and every element in the tree - nanocomponent is similar but has its own rules to wait for resources, so it might turn into an interesting situation where everyone is super politely waiting for resources and like is nice to each other.
+I don't know, but I'm guessing it'll be fun hah.

+Also these components won't work in environments that don't have a DOM, but I bet it'd be cool to look at those environments and figure out which primitives they have and create equivalent functionality through generic components.

+### Uahahghhhhblll
+Yes!

+### Does this render on the server?
+Yup, it does.
+If it doesn't for your particular setup we'd like to hear.

 ## Installation
 ```sh